 Terrance J. Evans is a partner in the Trial Practice Group of Duane Morris in San Francisco.
 He concentrates his practice in representing the financial services industry, which includes international, national and community banks; loan service companies; and insurance companies.
 During his career, Mr. Evans has both recovered and saved clients of the firm tens of millions of dollars in settlements, judgments and extrajudicial procedures.
+Mr. Evans is also a member of the firm's Diversity and Inclusion Committee.

 With respect to the insurance industry, Mr. Evans concentrates his practice in complex commercial litigation and policy interpretation and analysis.
 He has represented commercial primary, excess and umbrella insurers in a wide range of multimillion-dollar cases, including declaratory relief, bad faith, rescission, subrogation, indemnity, additional insurance, interpleader and reformation actions.
 Mr. Evans has served as national coordinating counsel and monitoring counsel for insurance companies evaluating multi-jurisdictional claims where the exposure was estimated in the hundreds of millions of dollars.